vgezer/oc_l10n_patch_applier/README.md

 ------

  * Create a file named `find_strings`
- * In each line, write a filename of the string that needs to be patched inside double quotes and the original English string itself.
+ * In each line, write a relative path and a filename of the string that needs to be patched inside double quotes and the original English string itself.
+Make sure that you used no punctuation at the end of the sentence!

    e.g.